This page contains the structure description of www.gm-storiapostale.it.

 – printed matters, within Italy or foreign destinations,

-– open envelopes (manuscripts, visiting cards with invitation for ceremonies or printed matters for wishes, invoices),
+– open envelopes, divided into three different categories with three different rates (manuscripts, visiting cards or invitations for ceremonies or printed matters for wishes, commercial invoices),

 – acknowledgements of receipt (listed both according to the rate or to the used form),

-– Justice Administration Documents, a special registered document travelling with an acknowledgement of receipt which is registered as well,
+– Justice Administration Documents, a special registered document travelling with an acknowledgement of receipt which has to be registered as well,

 – some special rates for publishing houses: book orders and summary of invoices for journals,